g-andrade/stacktrace_compat/README.md

 If no catch pattern is found, no replacement is made.
-This makes sense in naked calls to `erlang:get_stacktrace()` (they're a no-no anyway) but not in calls from within exception helpers, e.g. code that grabs the stacktrace from within a function which is not the same as the one from which the exception had been thrown - it's a limitation yet to be worked out (if at
+This makes sense in naked calls to `erlang:get_stacktrace()` (they're a no-no anyway) but not in calls from within exception helpers, i.e. code that grabs the stacktrace from within a function which is not the same as the one from which the exception had been thrown - it's a limitation yet to be worked out (if at